Dedomena-exerevnitis/mids-w207-kaggle/W207_Project_Outline.md

 ## Evaluation and Deployment

-After modeling is done, on week 14, we will step to the process of evaluation and deployment, which will be discussed in the coming groups meetings.
+After modeling is done, on week 14, we will discuss the process of evaluation and deployment, which will be discussed in the coming groups meetings.